ralmasri/Domain-Guided-Monitoring/README.md

   -  `--experimentconfig_model_type`: use this to choose the knowledge model you want to run; valid values are `simple`, `gram`, `text` and `causal`
   -  to see the full list of options run `python main.py -h`
 - **Visualize Results**: Metrics, artefacts and parameters of an experiment run are logged in MLFlow.
 You can use the mlflow UI to get a good overview over the experiment results.
 Execute `mlflow ui` to start mlflow UI on port 5000.

+## Run via Docker
+Instead of running the experiments directly on your host machine, you can build the Docker image described in `Dockerfile` and start a container for the experiments.
+The run command for the docker container can be found in `docker_run.sh`